Cojabi/DataComp/docs/source/interpretation.rst

 Like for the cross-sectional comparison the table is indexed using multiple layers.
 The first and third index refer \
 again to the feature name and the datasets being compared, respectively.
 The second layer gives information on the \
 longitudinal dimension.
-It lists the time point at which the corresponding statistical tests have been performed.
+It lists the longitudinal value (e.g. a time point) at which the corresponding statistical \
+tests have been performed.

 .. image:: FEAT1prog_score_ROBL.png